 Our business is affected by reduction in energy consumption due to factors including economic climate in our service territory, energy efficiency initiatives and use of alternative technologies, which could impact our ability to grow our customer base and our rate of growth.
-Declines in demand for electricity as a result of economic downturns in our regulated electric service territory will reduce overall sales and lessen cash flows, especially as industrial customers reduce production and, therefore, consumption of electricity.
-Although we are subject to regulated allowable rates of return and recovery of certain costs under periodic adjustment clauses, overall declines in electricity sold as a result of economic downturn or recession could reduce revenues and cash flows, thereby diminishing results of operations.
+Declines in demand for electricity as a result of economic downturns in our regulated electric service territory will reduce overall sales and lessen cash flows, especially as industrial customers reduce production and, therefore, consumption of electricity sold as a result of economic downturn or recession could reduce revenues and cash flows, thereby diminishing results of operations.
 Additionally, prolonged economic downturns that negatively impact our results of operations and cash flows could result in future material impairment charges to write-down the carrying value of certain assets, including goodwill, to their respective fair values.

 For example, our electric business is largely concentrated in Houston, Texas, where a higher percentage of employment is tied to the energy sector relative to other regions of the country.
-Given the significant decline in energy and commodity prices in 2015 and 2016, and resulting low commodity prices which we expect to continue in 2017, the rate of growth in employment in Houston has declined.
-In the event economic conditions further decline, the rate of growth in Houston and the other areas in which we operate may also deteriorate.
+During 2015 and 2016, the rate of growth in employment in Houston declined in connection with the significant decline in energy and commodity prices over that period.
+Relatively low commodity prices compared to pre-2015 levels continued in 2017, and we expect such relatively low prices to continue or slightly improve in 2018.
+In the event economic conditions further decline, the rate of growth in Houston may also deteriorate.
 Increases in customer defaults or delays in payment due to liquidity constraints could negatively impact our cash flows and financial condition.